 The Pastoral Team has special responsibility for Pastoral Care and there is an established system of pastoral arrangement in the school.
 Children with emotional, mental and social development needs have access to the following support:

-- School Councillor - Identified key worker (teacher or support staff, learning Mentor) - Targeted support from external agencies (Eleanor Smith, RIET, CFCS, Behaviour support services)
+- + Learning Mentors - + School counsellor - + Identified key worker (teacher or support staff) - + Targeted support from external agencies in the authority (CAHMS and Behaviour Support Services)

 I am concerned about my child's progress.
 Who do I speak to?